iamkucuk/further_investigation_of_football_data_analysis/README.md

 ## Usage of the EDA notebook

 EDA process depends on a sqlite database.
+The database file should be located in "data" folder.
 Database couldn't be uploaded to github since there is a file size limit.
 The dataset can be found at there: https://drive.google.com/open?id=1EFquJdee4Ogi0R0vhQ1n9HuSziUHS2QB

 The output of the preprocessed database can be found at data.csv file which is located in the main directory of this repo.